-Ireland

 Forty-four employees from the Dublin, Ireland, office volunteered their time and skills to help paint and refurbish Sugarloaf Lodge, a RehabCare accommodation for residents with physical and sensory disabilities, who live there full time with a caregiver.

-Our business practices Our people

-Clients and suppliers

-Community

-Our COVID-19 response

-Supporting students with learning disabilities in the UK
+Supporting students with learning disabilities in the U.K.

 Pitney Bowes employees once again grabbed their shovels and headed to Watling View School in St. Albans to help in clearing and repairing the gardens and grounds of the school.
-Watling View caters to pupils with a wide range of learning challenges including severe autism, complex medical conditions, physical and mobility difficulties and developmental delays.
+Watling View caters to pupils with a wide range of learning challenges including severe autism, complex medical conditions, physical and mobility difficulties, and developmental delays.
 Employees cleared outdoor spaces at the school in preparation for the creation of a sensory garden, and also built a storage shed from foundation through to felting the roof.